-Persistent political decisions to set fishing opportunities above scientifically advised levels perpetuate overfishing of Northeast Atlantic and Mediterranean stocks, including vulnerable deep-sea stocks, and are a substantial roadblock in sustainable fisheries management.
-We therefore call on the European Commission and on the Council to stop repeating past management errors and to show political strength of will to fulfil the EU's commitments related to the setting of fishing opportunities.
+Persistent political decisions to set fishing opportunities above scientifically advised levels perpetuate overfishing of Northeast Atlantic stocks, including vulnerable deep-sea stocks, and are a substantial roadblock in sustainable fisheries management.
+Notably, the UK Fisheries Act contains the fundamental "precautionary objective", that "(a) the precautionary approach to fisheries management is applied, and (b) exploitation of marine stocks restores and maintains populations of harvested species above biomass levels capable of producing maximum sustainable yield".
+We therefore call on the UK Government and devolved administrations to stop repeating past management errors and to show political leadership in negotiations in order to fulfil its domestic management commitments and international agreements related to the setting of fishing opportunities.

 In light of the current biodiversity and climate crises, it is imperative to rebuild all stocks well above sustainable and productive levels in order to enable them to cope with and mitigate mounting pressures.
 We therefore strongly recommend investing in the resilience of stocks and ecosystems by fishing well below the maximum catch level advised by ICES in the single-stock advice, rather than setting TACs precisely at this level as a default (also see section 4 for further details).
-There are plenty of reasons for this approach, such as the need to
+There are plenty of reasons for this approach, also to deliver on the fisheries objectives in the Fisheries Act, such as the need to advice do not cover the same area and are thus not directly comparable.
+The preliminary results presented here are based on the same scope and methodology described in ClientEarth's latest report: ClientEarth (2022).
+Taking stock 2022 - are TACs set to achieve MSY?
+October 2022.
+Note that discrepancies between the results of this analysis and that presented by Cefas are most likely due to differences in scope and parts of the methodology used, but both confirm that many TACs continue to exceed scientific advice and progress has been limited.